KnownStormChaser/master-weather-model-list/models/wave_models/global/gwam-dwd.md

 # GWAM (Global Wave Model)

 ## What this model is
-GWAM is the global wave forecast model operated by the German Weather Service.
-It predicts ocean wave conditions such as significant wave height, wave period, and wave direction for the world’s oceans.
+GWAM is the **global deterministic wave prediction model** operated by the German Weather Service (DWD).

-It provides large-scale wave forecasts suitable for open-ocean and long-range marine applications.
+It provides global ocean wave forecasts and serves as the **parent wave model** for DWD’s regional and coastal wave systems.

 ---

 ## Who runs it
-- **Organization:** : Deutscher Wetterdienst
+- **Organization:** Deutscher Wetterdienst
 - **Country / region:** Germany

 ---